Kafva/moat/README.md

 1. Serve up the `.crt` from a machine and download it through Safari on the iOS device
 2. This should give a prompt to install a profile for your CA
 3. To trust the certificate as a root authority go to *Settings > General > About > Certificate Trust Settings*, and toggle *Enable Full Trust for Root Certificates* for the certificate as described [here](https://apple.stackexchange.com/a/371757/290763).

-### Run as a service
-A template for a systemd `.service` file is provided which can be copied to `/usr/lib/systemd/system/` to interact with moat as systemd service.

 ## Development